Introduction to the Undergraduate Degree Classification Calculator

 How the calculator works

-The modules that you studied in 2013/2014 will normally be worth 30 credits, with 4 modules undertaken across the year = 120 credits
+The modules that you studied at level five and six will normally be worth 30 credits, with 4 modules undertaken across the year totalling 120 credits.

 Mean Mark Required for Final Stage of Degree